The Taste of Apples: The Gong

 This story is an empathetic account of an old, derelict, and hungry man.
 The two main threads of the story are the man's loss of employment as a town crier (complete with attention-getting gong) due to the advent of more modern forms of communication, and the man's reluctant entry into a company of funeral followers.
 The story realistically captures the twin torments of his material desperation and his ambivalence about his new "friends."

 The group that the man falls in with—the arhat vagrants—is a classic collection of down-on-their-luck locals: Scabby Head, Turtle, Know-It-All, Fire Baby, Blockhead, One-Eye, Gold Clock.
 They hang out under a tree across from the coffinmaker's shop, waiting to be called upon to assist at funerals.

 Ringworms

 This brief story describes a few hours in the life of a low-class husband and wife in Taiwan, together with their gaggle of children.
 Their concerns range from day-to-day subsistence, how to snatch some brief moments of intimacy, and how to broach touchy subjects like birth control.

 The Taste of Apples

-For a native Taiwan man who has migrated with his family to the urban north of china, everything changes when he hits an American military officer.
+For a native Taiwan man who has migrated with his family to the urban north of Taiwan, everything changes when he gets hit by an American military officer.

 The apples the family eats in the hospital symbolize the instantaneous change in circumstances: a heretofore unaffordable luxury in the Taiwanese context will now be a commonplace as their lives are touched by the American presence.